COMSYS/parameter-exchange/README.md

 1. **Direct setup** on a server running Linux or macOS
 2. **Partial Docker Container:** A Docker container that uses the libraries as submodules (allows for faster building and does not require to compile the libraries every time the container is created)
-3. **Full Docker Container:** A Docker container realising the entire setup including compilation of all libraries
+3. **Full Docker Container:** A Docker container realizing the entire setup, including the compilation of all libraries

-The setup has been tested on macOS Catalina, Ubuntu 18.04 and with Docker.
+The setup has been tested on macOS Catalina, Ubuntu 18.04, and Docker.
 We do not guarantee that this setup works for any other operating system.

-After the setup we describe how to execute the platform and the evaluation scripts.
+After the setup, we describe how to execute the platform and the evaluation scripts.

 Further information about the evaluation can be found in `Eval.md` and information about the datasets in `Datasets.md`.

 ## 1. Direct Setup

-1. Checkout Repository with `git clone --recursive` to also clone the submodules/libraries (This project requires [libOTe](https://github.com/osu-crypto/libOTe), [libPSI](https://github.com/osu-crypto/libPSI), [cryptoTools](https://github.com/ladnir/cryptoTools) and
+1. Checkout Repository with `git clone --recursive git@github.com:COMSYS/parameter-exchange.git` to also clone the submodules/libraries (This project requires [libOTe](https://github.com/osu-crypto/libOTe), [libPSI](https://github.com/osu-crypto/libPSI), [cryptoTools](https://github.com/ladnir/cryptoTools) and
 [Wolfssl](https://www.wolfssl.com/))
 2. cd into `docker/`